hbckleikamp/NovoLign/README.md

 The pipeline is licensed with standard MIT-license. <br>
 If you would like to use this pipeline in your research, please cite the following papers:

-- Kleikamp, Hugo BC, et al. "NovoLign: metaproteomic profiling by de novo sequence alignment" bioRxiv (2024).<br>
+- Kleikamp, Hugo BC, et al. "NovoLign: metaproteomics by sequence alignment."
+ISME communications 4.1 (2024): ycae121..<br>

 - Kleikamp, Hugo BC, et al. "Database-independent de novo metaproteomics of complex microbial communities."
 Cell Systems 12.5 (2021): 375-383.